 Be a Good Guest

 Second Lines are generally open to all, regardless of color, creed or place of origin, but out-of-towners, in particular, should make sure to be respectful.
-This is a cultural tradition that has bound a community together through rougher times than most will ever see, so even though the scene tends to be lighthearted, there's important stuff going on here.
+This is a cultural tradition that has bound a community together through rougher times than most will ever see, so even though the scene tends to be lighthearted, there are important things going on here.
 It's an honor to be able to witness it, so be reverential and appreciative.

 Basic rules of politeness apply.
 Follow suit with what the locals are doing and don't be exceptionally drunk and obnoxious and you'll be fine.